maropu/spark-data-repair-plugin/README.md

 ## TODO

- - Implements a repair strategy using regular expressions (See [17])
+ - Implements a rule-based repair strategy using regular expressions (See [17])

 ## Bug Reports